meker12/documentation/source/redis_getting_started.rst

 If you see similar results, you're connected to the instance and can perform database operations.
 Success!

-If you encounter any issues or just want some guidance, please reach out to our `support team <mailto:support@objectrocket.com>`_!
+If you have any issues or just need guidance, contact our `support team <mailto:support@objectrocket.com>`_.